Take a hike on the first day of 2023 to start your new year off right!

 At some parks, you can bring your dog as long as it’s on a leash.

-The Wichita hike is free.
+The Wichita hike is FREE.
 For the state park hikes, you’ll just need a state park vehicle license.
 (It’s generally only $5 for a day-pass if you don’t already have the State Park Passport.)
 Scroll down to see a list of all First Day Hikes in the state.

-Wichita-area First Day Hikes
+Wichita-area First Day Hikes Closest to Wichita:

 Of all the parks that will have first-day hikes, the ones closest to Wichita are